 H.R.
-7 is a dangerous and misleading bill that has one goal – eliminating abortion coverage in all of the insurance markets.
+7 is a dangerous and misleading bill that has one goal – eliminating abortion coverage in all insurance markets.
 If H.R.
 7 were to become law, all women could either lose insurance coverage that includes abortion or be stigmatized while seeking such comprehensive insurance.

 H.R.
 7 Manipulates the Tax Code to Force Individuals and Small Businesses to Drop Comprehensive Health Insurance or Pay Higher Taxes